Unlocking the Secrets of Spatial Orientation: How Your Body Knows Which Way is Up

 2. Motion Sickness

 Motion sickness is another classic example of a sensory mismatch.
-(7) This happens when your body is in motion, but your visual and proprioceptive systems aren’t picking up the same signals.
+(7) This happens when your body is in motion, but your visual and somatosensory systems aren’t picking up the same signals.
 This often happens in the car, but can also happen with experiences such as virtual reality.
 Here’s how this sensory tug-of-war plays out:

-Vestibular system says "we’re moving": Imagine you’re sitting in a moving car or on a boat.
+• Vestibular system says "we’re moving": Imagine you’re sitting in a moving car or on a boat.
 Your vestibular system feels the motion of the vehicle as it accelerates, turns, or bounces over bumps.
 This part of your body is registering the movement, sending signals to your brain that you’re in motion.

-Vision says "we’re still": But if you’re focusing on something stationary like a book, phone, or even just looking at the interior of the vehicle, your eyes are telling your brain that you’re not moving at all.
+• Vision says "we’re still": But if you’re focusing on something stationary like a book, phone, or even just looking at the interior of the vehicle, your eyes are telling your brain that you’re not moving at all.
 Your vision doesn’t see the world passing by or notice the subtle movements of the vehicle.

-Proprioception says "we’re still": Your proprioceptive system, which senses the position of your body and limbs, might also be telling your brain that you’re relatively still, especially if you’re sitting down and not actively engaging your muscles.
+• Somatosensory system says "we’re still": Your proprioceptive sense, which senses the position of your body and limbs, might also be telling your brain that you’re relatively still, especially if you’re sitting down and not actively engaging your muscles.

 This mismatch creates confusion in your brain because the signals coming from your inner ear don’t match the stationary signals from your eyes and proprioception.
 The result?
 Motion sickness, which can make you feel dizzy, nauseous, or even cause vomiting.
 This is why those with motion sickness often have to sit in the front seat, next to a window, or even drive the vehicle themselves.
 (8) They need to use more cues and feedback from the passing world to reduce their motion sickness.